FrancesGorka/computer-vision-rock-paper-scissors/README.md

 -
 ## Training the model

 - I used "Teachable Machine" to train a machine learning model built with Keras (keras_model.h5).
+It's not likely to be particularly accurate as I only trained it with ~200 images for each class.

 ## RPS-Template: Running the model

+This file contains a function camera_prediction() which runs the pre-trained model and returns the prediction:
-- This file runs the pre-trained model.
-The model is loaded and then the camera is initialised.
+- The model is loaded and then the camera is initialised.
 - A numpy array is created of shape (1, 224, 224, 3) which corresponds to a single image with height 224, width 224, and 3 channels (RGB).
-- The while loop runs indefinitely until broken by the key command 'q' (once the user has provided input via the camera)
-- The frame image is read, resized, normalised and stored in the empty numpy array.
+- The frame image is repeatedly read, resized, normalised and stored in the empty numpy array.
+This stops after 10s.
 - The model then creates a prediction based on the values in the numpy array.
 This is a probability vector for how likely it is the captured image is scissors, paper and rock respectively.

-## Creating the game
+## Creating the manual game

 This file defines three functions:
 - one function creates a variable for the computer's choice between rock, paper and scissors.
 This is chosen randomly